 LEED Verification: For larger residential or commercial projects you will need to hire a LEED consultant and / or a consultant to perform energy modeling to help you develop your green building strategies and complete a project checklist.
 Once your construction is complete, the verifier or consultant must send us documentation confirming your project will be certified.

 DPD Alternative Path Verification: DPD Alternative Path provides an option for applicants who choose not to seek a Built Green or LEED for Homes certification.
 These projects do not require an independent verifier, they are inspected by our Green Building staff.
 DPD Alternative Path is only available for residential projects subject to the Residential Provisions in the Seattle Energy Code.
 You can use the Passive House standards for energy use, if all your other project requirements meet Alternative Path prerequisites.

 We don't require additional permit fees if your project is eligible for Priority Green.
 Fees are based on the value of your project.
 Use our fee estimator to estimate how much your permit will cost.
 We will also charge hourly fees for certain reviews; see the Fee Subtitle for details.

 How Long Does It Take?

-We try to finish our initial review of construction permits in 8 weeks, but for Priority Green projects we shorten your review by:
+On typical complex projects, we try to finish our initial review of construction permits in 8 weeks, but for Priority Green projects we shorten your review by:

 Steps to Get Your Permit